To instruct Matthew please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 He acts for both claimants and defendants, and is also regularly instructed by the relevant professional’s indemnity insurer.

-Matthew was recently instructed as junior counsel in successful Court of Appeal proceedings against the Law Society (Schubert Murphy v Law Society EWCA Civ 1295).
+Matthew was instructed as junior counsel in successful Court of Appeal proceedings against the Law Society (Schubert Murphy v Law Society EWCA Civ 1295).

 He has also been instructed as junior counsel in, amongst others, proceedings against solicitors alleging dishonest participation in a large-scale fraudulent scheme in conveyancing transactions; a claim against a tax consultancy firm in respect of claims arising from the provision of a tax mitigation scheme subsequently rendered ineffective by the enactment of retrospective legislation; and a multimillion pound claim against professional architects, timber frame designers, M&E engineers and consulting engineers in respect of defects in blocks of social housing.